-Professor Brunton is the head of the Institute of Natural and Mathematical Sciences.
+Professor Brunton is the head of School of Natural and Computational Sciences

 Her research expertise is in social behaviour and the evolution and ecology of animal communication with her main research interest in the evolution of song.

-A senior lecturer in mathematics, Alona is the deputy head of the Institute of Natural and Mathematical Sciences.
+Alona is the deputy head of the School of Natural and Computational Sciences.
 Her research interests currently focus on the cardio-respiratory system of mammals.